 Getting out from under crushing debt concerns is key for finding peace of mind.
 Yet, losing your home during bankruptcy can make a difficult period in your life almost unbearable.
 Your home is a place of protection and comfort for your whole family.
 No family should be deprived of such basic needs as having a roof over their heads and a safe place to sleep.

-To make sure you are on the fastest road to financial recovery, while also keeping the keys to your home, trust a bankruptcy attorney serving Los Angeles and Southern California.
+If you are unsure about filing for bankruptcy over title loans or other financial reasons, to make sure you are on the fastest road to financial recovery, while also keeping the keys to your home, trust a bankruptcy attorney serving Los Angeles and Southern California.
 Elena Steers founded the Law Offices of Steers & Associates to extend a lifeline to people who feel imprisoned by their money issues.

 Elena Steers has worked on both sides of the bankruptcy process in California and uses her inside knowledge to help people from all walks of life navigate the complexities of a bankruptcy filing.
 She makes sure her clients are prepared for each step of the bankruptcy journey and that their most important assets are protected.
 Take a moment and read about her extensive bankruptcy experience.